MicrosoftDocs/architecture-center/docs/guide/multitenant/service/aks-content.md

 ### Cluster access

 When you share an AKS cluster between multiple teams within an organization, you need to implement the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) to isolate different tenants from one another.
-In particular, you need to make sure that users have access only to their Kubernetes namespaces and resources when using tools, such as [kubectl](https://kubernetes.io/docs/reference/kubectl), [Helm](https://helm.sh), [Flux](https://fluxcd.io), [Argo CD](https://argo-cd.readthedocs.io/en/stable), or other types of tools.
+In particular, you need to make sure that users have access only to their Kubernetes namespaces and resources when using tools, such as [kubectl][kubectl], [Helm][helm], [Flux][flux], [Argo CD][argo-cd], or other types of tools.

 For more information about authentication and authorization with AKS, see the following articles: